jekyllgrim/ZScript_Basics/09_Custom_functions.md

 int GetTargetHealth()
 {
     if (target)
+    {
         return target.health;
+    }
     else
+    {
         return 0; //we have to return something, so let's use 0 as default }
+}
 ```

 This function checks if the actor that called it has a `target`, and if so, returns the amount of health it has.
 If there's no target, it doesn't return anything.

-Note that you *have to* include a null-check here, as well as cover all possible cases: there has to be a return value for the case where target doesn't exist, that's why we must provide `return null`.
+Note that you *have to* include a null-check here, as well as cover all possible cases: there has to be a return value for the case where target doesn't exist, that's why we must provide `return 0`.
 If we don't, the function won't know what to do.
 (Nothing terrible will happen, GZDoom simply won't start.
 Bad stuff will happen if you skip the null-check, however, since it can cause a VM abort due to a null pointer).

 It can also be slightly simplified: